Banner

 Enterprise 2.0 - Research Challenges and Opportunities

-Zakaria Maamar, College of Computing and IT, University of Doha for Science and Technology, Qatar
+Zakaria Maamar, University of Doha for Science and Technology, Qatar

 Software is Eating the World, APIs are Eating Software